 Pierś z kaczki

-Is a typical roasted duck which was served with a side of white asparagus and a creamy sauce.
+Another typical Polish dish is a roasted duck which was served with a side of white asparagus and a creamy sauce.
 Roasted duck is also a popular meal here in Bavaria which normally comes with a side of rotkraut (red cabbage) and some potato dumplings.

 (Left to right) The next three I was brave enough to try it when visiting my friend in Gdańsk took us to a ‘Zakąski Przekąski’ (literally ‘Appetizers & Snacks’ bar) which is open 24/7 which was decorated in Communist nostalgia.
-The trendy new bars have been dubbed “Polish Tapas” offering cheap, local appetizers which are usually served cold with a vodka drinks.
+The trendy new bars have been dubbed “Polish Tapas” offering cheap, local appetizers which are usually served cold with a vodka drinks and is one of the best things to do in Poland for a night out on the town which are pretty much considered a Polish snack.
 The menu is more like answers to a game show with ‘Foods that follow Vodka’.
 Many such bars existed prior to WWII and are bringing back simple traditional Polish meals that was lost under the Communist regime as there were often rationing.
 Not pictured are the 3-4 shots I was given and the fear I had that I would get totally trashed next to my Polish friends.

 Herring (Śledź) is a very popular appetizer in Poland which comes pickled, in oil, with onions or even sour cream.
 There are hundreds of different ways Poles eat their Herring including even frying it up.